kaztros/take-home-challenge/README.md

 ## Goals

-- Build the layout as depicted in the attached screenshot ( pixel perfection is not expected )
+- Build the layout as depicted in the attached screenshot ( pixel perfection is not expected and some sections of the design have been commented out for simplicity ).
-- All needed data should be consumed from the linked endpoint
+- All needed data should be consumed from the linked endpoints
-- The application should support loading the existing role and permission data and rendering it preferably with Promises or Async Await
+- The application should support loading the existing role and permission data preferably with Promises or Async Await and rendering it
-- The application should demonstrate the ability to add a new role with permissions an render it into the table of loaded records
+- The application should demonstrate the ability to add a new role with permissions and render it into the table of loaded records ( the data updates on the client are not expected to persist on refresh )

 ## Bonus Goals